Ultimaker/Meta/code_conventions.md

 /*!
  * Doxygen style comments!
  *
- * \param param1 explanation may refer to another \p param2
+ * @param param1 explanation may refer to another \p param2
- * \param param2 each parameter should be explained
+ * @param param2 each parameter should be explained
- * \return explanation of what is returned
+ * @return explanation of what is returned
  */
 int function(int param1, int param2)
 {